Particular/AwsLoanBrokerShowcase/README.md

 All sample endpoints are configured to send OpenTelemetry traces to Jaeger.
 To visualize traces, open the [Jaeger dashboard](http://localhost:16686).

 Similarly, endpoints send metrics to Prometheus.
-To visualize metrics, open the [Prometheus dashboards](http://localhost:3000/dashboards).
-The default Prometheus credentials are:
+To visualize metrics, open the [Grafana dashboards](http://localhost:3000/dashboards).
+The default Grafana credentials are:

 - Username: `admin`
 - Passowrd: `admin`